vadimdemedes/pastel/readme.md

 ### TypeScript

-Pastel supports typescript by simply renaming a command file and giving it the `.tsx` extension.
+Pastel supports TypeScript by simply renaming a command file and giving it the `.tsx` extension.
 A `tsconfig.json` will be generated for you.

 If you want to define your own, make sure it contains the following: